 You may have heard of a number of different personality assessments out there.
 They each aim to identify what someone’s personality type or trait is, usually based on answers given to a number of questions.

-Although you can’t be expected to know what someone’s personalty type or trait is, one thing that will often be evident is their style.
+Although you can’t be expected to know what someone’s personality type or trait is, one thing that will often be evident is their style.

 Everyone has a preferred style or approach when it comes to doing things and you will know what someone’s style is based on how they speak, the language they use and how they generally go about doing things.